Dossier on biodiversity projects in a fragile context

 Biodiversity conservation and sustainable management of natural resources

-Following an incident in the vicinity of the Kahuzi-Biega National Park in the eastern part of the DR Congo in August 2017, KfW received initial reports of incidents in the vicinity of the Salonga National Park in May 2018 through the Rainforest Foundation UK.
+Following an incident in the vicinity of the Kahuzi-Biega National Park in the eastern part of the DR Congo in August 2017, KfW received reports of incidents in the vicinity of the Salonga National Park in May 2018 through the Rainforest Foundation UK.
 This was followed by further reports in various media.
-Subsequently, there were also reports of potential human rights violations in other protected areas, as well as repeated outbursts of violence between gamekeepers, poachers, illegal mine operators and local population groups.
+Subsequently, there were also reports of potential human rights violations in other protected areas.
+In 2021, the human rights NGO Minority Rights Group informed KfW of alleged massive human rights violations incidents in Kahuzi-Biega National Park in 2019-2021.

 KfW takes the complaints about human rights violations in nature reserves supported by KfW Development Bank, especially in the Congo Basin, very seriously.
 KfW despises all forms of violence and expresses its sympathy to all victims of violence and their relatives.

-Through the financing activities of KfW, Germany has become one of the world's biggest donors for biodiversity conservation.
-KfW is currently supporting projects in 51 partner countries.
-Between 2014 and 2018 KfW committed a total of EUR 2.1 billion to projects to conserve biodiversity.
-With 46%, almost half of the funds will benefit Latin America and the Caribbean, 24% Africa, 14% Asia and 9% Europe/Caucasus.
-7% of the funds are allocated to supra-regional measures.
+Through the financing activities of KfW, Germany has become the world's biggest bilateral donor for biodiversity conservation.
+KfW is currently supporting projects in 46 partner countries with a financial volume of 3.3 billion EUR.
+With 31% and 30%, Latin America and the Caribbean as well as Africa are profiting equally, Asia receives 18% and Europe/Caucasus 9%.
+Also, 12% of the funds are allocated to supra-regional measures.
 In these efforts, KfW is cooperating closely with the International Union for Conservation of Nature (IUCN) and non-governmental organisations such as the World Wide Fund for Nature (WWF) and the Frankfurt Zoo-logical Society (ZGF).
 These have many years of experience in project work dealing with how nature conservation and the improvement of local livelihoods can be intelligently combined.

 KfW pursues the goal of preserving natural habitats as extensively as possible.
 In most cases, the measures benefit protected areas that have existed for decades; new protected areas are less often designated in nature conservation projects.
 Management is improved in these protected areas, taking into account the interests of local user groups, or permanent financing mechanisms are established.
 The aim is to preserve the protected areas in the long term.
 KfW also promotes the sustainable management of natural resources, e.g. in forest management projects.
 These projects include incentives for forest conservation, e.g. through remuneration systems such as those provided for in the international REDD programme (REDD - Reducing Emissions from Deforestation and Forest Degradation).